Jaya Prakash Narayana: Social reforms

 Narayana's experience in the government convinced him that the faulty governance process is the biggest hurdle in India's path of progress and Indians achieving greater success.
 What India needs today is a fundamental change in the rules of the game and not a periodic change of players.
 In order to translate his vision into practical reality, he resigned from the I.A.S in 1996 so that he could work on the grassroots movement for good governance.

-Narayan talked about the efficacy of reforms in the governance and Economy of Andhra Pradesh among several other issues on various platforms in educational and political institutes.
+Narayan talked about the efficiency of reforms in the governance and Economy of Andhra Pradesh among several other issues on various platforms in educational and political institutes.
 He emphasizes that democracy is for the people, of the people and by the people.
+He is Adviser to India’s Future Foundation, a free-market educational foundation inspired by the Swatantra Party that advances individual liberty, a market economy, and limited government, and he often speaks on economic development and good governance.

 Political and administrative reforms

 Narayana has served on the following panels: